Dihydrogen bond: Boron hydrides

 An early example of this phenomenon is credited to Brown and Heseltine.
 They observed intense absorptions in the IR bands at 3300 and 3210 cm^{−1} for a solution of (CH_{3})_{2}NHBH_{3}.
 The higher energy band is assigned to a normal N−H vibration whereas the lower energy band is assigned to the same bond, which is interacting with the B−H. Upon dilution of the solution, the 3300 cm^{−1} band increased in intensity and the 3210 cm^{−1} band decreased, indicative of intermolecular association.

 Interest in dihydrogen bonding was reignited upon the crystallographic characterization of the molecule H_{3}NBH_{3}.
 In this molecule, like the one studied by Brown and Hazeltine, the hydrogen atoms on nitrogen have a partial positive charge, denoted H^{δ+}, and the hydrogen atoms on boron have a partial negative charge, often denoted H^{δ−}.
 In other words, the amine is a protic acid and the borane end is hydridic.
 The resulting B−H^{...}H−N attractions stabilize the molecule as a solid.
 In contrast, the related substance ethane, H_{3}CCH_{3}, is a gas with a boiling point 285 °C lower.
 Because two hydrogen centers are involved, the interaction is termed a dihydrogen bond.
 Formation of a dihydrogen bond is assumed to precede formation of H_{2} from the reaction of a hydride and a protic acid.
 A very short dihydrogen bond is observed in NaBH_{4}·2H_{2}O with H−H contacts of 1.79, 1.86, and 1.94 Å.

 Coordination chemistry

 Dihydrogen bonding exists between the hydroxypyridine and a hydride ligand in this iridium complex.

 Protonation of transition metal hydride complexes is generally thought to occur via dihydrogen bonding.
-This kind of H−H interaction is distinct from the H−H bonding interaction in transition metal complexes having dihydrogen bound to a metal.
+This kind of H−H interaction is distinct from the H−H bonding interaction in dihydrogen complexes, which have a dihydrogen molecule bound to a metal.